WayneCrump/BCS-theory-critical-current-fit/README.md

 We have provided a data set from Romijn et al, PRB 26 3648 (1982).
 This is self-field critical current data for a rectangular Aluminium sample.
 This is a thin film rectangular sample.
 It is a type I s-wave superconductor.
 Load up the file and choose these options for fitting as well as the single band option.
 Also you need to input the width, thickness and kappa values.

 Make sure you increase the number of fitting iterations from 1.
-If the fit is run until it converges you should obtain parameters from the fit around these values: Tc ~ 1.2 K, Delta0 ~ 0.18 meV, dC/C ~ 1.5, lambda0 ~ 55 nm.